ok4ysarthak/ok4ysarthak/README.md

 ## 💫 About Me:

-A Computer Engineering student passionate about *Data Engineering*, *BackEnd* 🧠, *Machine Engineering*.
-I love building and deploying end-to-end applications 🚀 and I'm actively seeking an AI or Data Science internship to contribute to impactful projects.
+A Computer Engineering student passionate about *Data Engineering*, *BackEnd* , *Machine Engineering*.
+I love building and deploying end-to-end applications and I'm currently working on Agentic Promotion Recommendation System

 ---